3 minute read

 What are data silos?

-Data silos are stores of data that don’t link to others within your IT infrastructure, nor any other department in your organisation.
+Data silos are stores of data that don’t link to others within your IT infrastructure, or any other department in your organization.

 Siloed data is often stored in a standalone system and is usually incompatible with other data sets.
-This makes it challenging for users across your organisation to access and use the data.
+This makes it challenging for users across your organization to access and use the data.

-Data silos may have cultural, organisational, and technical roots.
+Data silos may have cultural, organizational, and technical roots.

-They often emerge naturally in large organisations since separate departments operate independently and have their own goals and IT budgets.
+They often emerge naturally in large organizations since separated departments operate independently and have their own goals and IT budgets.

-That doesn’t mean that smaller organisations are spared –any organisation can end up with data silos if they lack a well-planned data management strategy.
+That doesn’t mean that smaller organizations are spared –any organization can end up with data silos if they lack a well-planned data management strategy.

 8 Reasons why data silos are problematic for your business